Pathgather/plus-plus/README.md

   include PlusPlus
   belongs_to :article

-  plus_plus :article, :comments_count, unless: proc { fake_comment }  # Only increase if the comment is legit
+  plus_plus :article, :comments_count, unless: proc { fake_comment }  # Only increase if the comment is legit. fake_comment can be an instance method, another column, etc. end
-end
 ```